patryklaskowski/IP-Cam-DataReader/README.md

 ---

-Simple page web application that live stream video from multiple IP cameras.
+Web page application that live stream video from multiple IP cameras.
 With little customization application of any video filter or machine learning algorithm should be easy.